cure-lab/TestRank/README.md

-# TestRank: Bringing Order into Unlabeled Test Instances for Deep Learning Tasks
+# TestRank in Pytorch

-This repository is the implementation of [TestRank](https://arxiv.org/abs/2105.10113).
+This repository is the implementation of [TestRank: Bringing Order into Unlabeled Test Instances for Deep Learning Tasks](https://arxiv.org/abs/2105.10113).

 ## Requirements